SrishtiPatil/Semi-Supervised-Methods-For-Text-Categorization-In-Transcripts/README.md

 **Data:**<br />
 The data is a topical chat with Alexa in JSON format.
 The data has multiple conversations with almost any random topic.
 The topics are not restricted to any particular domain and can range from sports to politics, to leading organizations.
-The dataset contains human-human knowledgegrounded open-domain conversations.
+The dataset contains human-human knowledge-grounded open-domain conversations.

 Source: https://github.com/alexa/Topical-Chat/tree/master/conversations